PRK (Photoreactive Keratectomy)

 After laser treatment, you will wear a contact lens as a bandage for a few days.
 This protects the cornea as it heals.

-Before treatment, you may be given medication to help you relax.
+Before your PRK eye surgery, you may be given medication to help you relax.
 Eye drops numb your eyes.
 A device is used to keep your eyes open.
-A small surgical tool or the laser is first used to remove the epithelium.
+A small surgical tool or the laser is first used to remove the epithelium (outer layer of your cornea).
 Laser treatment lasts for 10 to 90 seconds.
-For a few days after the procedure, your vision may seem worse.
-It should begin to improve in about 5 days and become stable in about 6 months.
+For a few days after the procedure, your vision may seem worse—but should begin to improve in about five days and stabilize in about six months.

 - No risk of flap complications